kerathy/Statement/README.md

 Instagram:
 https://www.instagram.com/kerathy_xiaoyan/

+I am not bound to any companies.
+Any job opportunities are welcome.

 I made the statement on May 7th, 2022(It should be earlier(maybe github can show the time), I forget that, that should be earlier than I uploaded the audio.), sometimes I updated something, and the last updated date is Jun 14th, 2022.
 I uploaded the audio on May 7th, 2022.